-1. Know your credit limit.Start the year by checking your credit limits on all your credit cards.
+1. Know your credit limits.Start the year by checking your credit limits on all your credit cards.
 Some of your card issuers may have given you an increase since you last checked.
 Remember to keep your balance below 30% of your credit limit for ideal credit utilization.
 Not only will it keep you from creating too much debt, you'll also build a better credit score in the process.

 2. Get a better credit card.